gregs1104/pgbench-tools/tests/cbc/README.md

 To test <1GB configurations with `pgbench` you'd need to adjust the way the input scale is handled.

-# Automated workload
+# Automated workload driver

 A pgbench CBC workload driver at `wl/cbc` is available to make it easier to run every step with individual metrics collection.  `pgbench-tools` workloads generate a series of configuration files, run each test with `pgbench`, and save the results into a results database for analysis.
+A sample report at `reports/cbc-best.sql` shows the results with associated disk metrics.
+On the Mac this includes only disk0 throughput.

-# Validation
+# Storage throughput validation

 To prove that CBC is effective at stressing system storage, four test systems were used: